 Highlights: Zesty, Sociable, Watchful

-Their small size made them ideal herding dogs.
-And, their unique vocal sounds give them an extra exotic appeal.
+Their small size made them ideal herding dogs of the past.
+In fact, some historians believe that these Vallhunds were the precursors to the Welsh Corgis.
+Plus, their unique vocal sounds give them an extra exotic appeal.

 59. Tibetan Spaniel